-Our results are related to three distinct strands of literature.
-First, there is a classical literature on linear equations in time series which shows the inappropriateness of the Generalized Least Squares (GLS) estimator in linear models with only weak exogeneity.
-For example, Hansen and West (2002) points out that GLS mixes up the timing of observations and - in the case of weakly exogenous regressors - leads to significant biases.
-The authors argue against using GLS in macroeconomic data.
-A concern that weak exogeneity may lead to large biases in OLS was raised by Stambaugh (1999), who considered a regression model with a very persistent (near-unit-root) regressor.
-Also in the absence of persistence, we show that even larger biases arise when the number of regressors is large.
-The second literature is that on estimation of dynamic effects in panel data, where the presence of fixed effects (many regressors) produces a sizable bias in the coefficient on the lagged outcome variable (the weakly exogenous regressor) (Nickell, 1981).
-Unlike the solutions proposed in that literature (e.g., Arellano and Bond, 1991), our solution for the time series context does not rely on the knowledge that only a single known regressor fails to be strictly exogenous nor does it require that the many regressors in the model are fixed effects for mutually exclusive groups.
-Finally, the underlying algebraic source of the bias issues, as well as some asymptotic statements related to Gaussianity of quadratic forms, are connected to the issues arising in linear models with many instruments and/or many regressors - see Hansen et al. (2008); Chao et al. (2012); Kline et al. (2020).
+The second literature is that on the estimation of dynamic effects in panel data, where the presence of fixed effects (many regressors) produces a sizable bias in the coefficient on the lagged outcome variable (the weakly exogenous regressor) (Nickell, 1981).
+Unlike the solutions proposed in that literature (e.g., Arellano and Bond, 1991), our solution for the time series context does not rely on the knowledge that only a single known regressor fails to be strictly exogenous, nor does it require that the many regressors in the model are fixed effects for mutually exclusive groups.
+Finally, the underlying algebraic source of the asymptotic bias issues, as well as some asymptotic statements related to Gaussianity of quadratic forms, are connected to the problems arising in linear models with many instruments and/or many regressors - see, e.g., Hansen et al. (2008); Chao et al. (2012); Kline et al. (2020).

 The rest of the paper is organized as follows.
 Section 2 derives the formula for the leading term of the OLS bias, provides intuition for the findings, and discusses features of the data responsible for the bias.
 Section 3 introduces a new asymptotically unbiased estimator under the assumption of one-period feedback and establishes its consistency.
-Section 4 establishes asymptotic Gaussianity of the newly proposed estimator and suggests a valid inference procedure.
-Section 5 extends some results to settings with multi-period feedback.
+Section 4 establishes the asymptotic Gaussianity of the newly proposed estimator and suggests a valid inference procedure.
+Section 5 extends some of these results to settings with multi-period feedback.
 Section 6 contains simulation studies assessing the empirical relevance of the discussed issues in typical macroeconomic data sets.
-All proofs are in Appendix A.
+All proofs are in Appendix A. The Supplemental Appendix contains additional theoretical results and simulations referenced in the text.